Dudu Busani-Dube: The Hlomu Series

-In May 2014 she started working on her debut novel Hlomu the Wife.
+In May 2014, she started working on her debut novel Hlomu the Wife.
 The book was a success and helped launch the Hlomu Series.
 She would add six editions to the Hlomu Series with Naledi-His love and Zandile the Resolute launched in the same year as Hlomu the Wife.
 Iqunga, Mess, and the final edition The End rounded up the series.
+The final book as nominated in the Adult Fiction category at the 2023 SA Book Awards.

 Dube was tasked with making a book adaption of the 2017 film Zulu Wedding.
 The book was finalised in 2018.

-In 2024 she announced The House Series with the first book titled The Blue House.
+In 2024, she announced The House Series with the first book titled The Blue House.

 Television

-In 2021 South African streaming service Showmax announced that Dube's Hlomu the Wife would be their first telenovela titled The Wife.
+In 2021, South African streaming service Showmax announced that Dube's Hlomu the Wife would be their first telenovela, titled The Wife.
 The first episode went on to break Showmax's record for first-day views and outperforming the launch of any film or series on Showmax, including the likes of Game of Thrones, The Real Housewives of Durban and The River on the streaming site.